visgl/deck.gl/docs/developer-guide/custom-layers/composite-layers.md

 Creating a collection layer have the following advantages:

 * Collect the complex code that handles a specific data format or visual configuration into one class.
-This helps to create a cleaner, more abstract interface for the users of this layer, and control the complexity of the compoent that renders the `Deck` instance.
+This helps to create a cleaner, more abstract interface for the users of this layer, and control the complexity of the component that renders the `Deck` instance.
 * Improve memory usage by sharing the same objects/buffers cross layers.
 Instead of each sublayer loading and storing their own copy of the raw data, the composite layer will manage the data source and pass it down to several layers.

 The deck.gl layers [GeoJsonLayer](/docs/api-reference/layers/geojson-layer.md) and [PolygonLayer](/docs/api-reference/layers/polygon-layer.md) are written as composite "collection" layers.